fbpixelCan Sperm Fall Out After IUI? | Thomson Medical

 Is fluid leakage normal after IUI?

-While it is completely normal to notice some fluid discharge after the procedure, here’s the key thing to remember:
+While it is completely normal to notice some fluid discharge after the procedure, it is reassuring to know that this is not the sperm itself.

 Only a tiny amount of sperm is used during IUI, usually around 0.2 to 0.5 ml, and it is placed directly into your uterus.
 What you might see coming out is just residual fluid from the procedure.